craigfisk/portfolio/README.md

 -    <a href='https://about.me/craigfisk'>About.me/craigfisk</a>
 -    <a href='https://linkedin.com/in/craigfisk'>Linkedin.com/in/craigfisk</a>

 Note: These essays were AI-generated on gemini.google.com using prompts I supplied, and then re-written to cut wordiness.
-Current work: When I wrote the first one, I had just finished a Google Developer Group in San Jose for 5 week-session on LLM programming (Gemini, chatGPT, Hugging Face, Docker, Gitpod).
+Current work: When I wrote the first one, I had just finished a Google Developer Group (San Jose) 5 week-session on LLM programming (Gemini, chatGPT, Hugging Face, Docker, Gitpod).
+Meanwhile, we've shifted from models to agents.
 Agentic AI evolved rapidly in 2025.
-Since November 2025, it seems like every week there's something new.
-Now it is every day.
-Using AI to improve "networking" is great, but we're just figuring out "what then?"
+Since November 2025, it now seems like every week if not every day there's something new.
+Meanwhile, using AI to improve "networking" is great, but we're just figuring out "what then?"

 ## 1) Market Segmentation Using Unsupervised Machine Learning